openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 cornerstone of this work.
 It deploys the GPU computing stack, including the kernel driver, in all of the GPU nodes.
 Since v1.9.0, [the deployment of RHEL entitlement is not necessary anymore].
-With the help of NFD labels, the GPU Operator will automatically detect the DGX A100 node and install (via containers) the necessary drivers, services and CUDA libraries to run GPU workload.
+With the help of NFD labels, the GPU Operator will automatically detect DGX™ A100 node and install (via containers) the necessary drivers, services and CUDA libraries to run GPU workloads.

-Do not forget the last step, the creation of the `ClusterPolicy` custom resource!
-This object defines the configuration of the GPU stack, and without it, nothing will be deployed on the nodes!

 [NVIDIA GPU Operator]: https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/contents.html
 [the deployment of RHEL entitlement is not necessary anymore]: https://cloud.redhat.com/blog/entitlement-free-deployment-of-the-nvidia-gpu-operator-on-openshift